Launch anything. Native to KDE Plasma Plasma.

 Does it work on KDE Plasma 5?

-No. AppGrid targets KDE Plasma 6.0 and later.
+No. AppGrid targets KDE Plasma 6.0 and later (6.4+ recommended; required for the Universal Package).
 Plasma 5 uses Qt 5 / KF5 APIs that AppGrid no longer supports.

 Why is there no .plasmoid file on the KDE Store?

-AppGrid uses a C++ backend for app discovery, window management, blur effects, and session actions.
-The .plasmoid format only supports pure-QML plasmoids — it has no way to install the compiled plugin (.so) to the system plugin path Plasma expects.
-That's why AppGrid ships as distro packages (Arch, Fedora, Ubuntu, Debian) and via the OBS community build for openSUSE.
+AppGrid has a C++ backend (app discovery, window management, blur effects, session actions).
+The .plasmoid format only supports pure-QML plasmoids, so it can't install the compiled .so where Plasma expects it.
+Instead AppGrid ships as native packages (Arch, Fedora, Ubuntu, Debian, openSUSE OBS) and a Universal Package (user-local) for everything else.

 What are the two category modes?